willpaxton/warehouse-simulation/README.md

   - 10pm-6am - "Low" Period - Rolls a dice with a 33% chance of making a truck show up in a time period
   - 6am-11am, 5pm-10pm - "Moderate" Period - Rolls a dice with a 50% chance of making a truck show up in a time period
   - 11am-5pm - "High" Period - Rolls a dice with a 80% chance of making a truck show up in a time period, with a 33% chance on top for 2 trucks to show up in a given time period
-- Both of the recommendations were based off the Warehouse being open for 7 days, with each truck carrying a maximum of 25 crates:
+- Both of the recommendations were based off the Warehouse being open for 7 days, with each truck carrying a maximum of 25 crates.

 ---